pingcap/docs-cn/telemetry.md

 # Telemetry

-By default, TiDB, TiUP and TiDB Dashboard collect usage information and share the information with PingCAP to help understand how to improve the product.
+When the telemetry is enabled, TiDB, TiUP and TiDB Dashboard collect usage information and share the information with PingCAP to help understand how to improve the product.
 For example, this usage information helps prioritize new features.

+> **Note:**
+>
+> - Starting from February 20, 2023, the telemetry feature is disabled by default in new versions of TiDB and TiDB Dashboard, including v6.6.0, and usage information is not collected and shared with PingCAP.
+Before upgrading to these versions, if the cluster uses the default telemetry configuration, the telemetry feature is disabled after the upgrade.
+See [TiDB Release Timeline](/releases/release-timeline.md) for the specific version.
+> - Starting from v1.11.3, the telemetry feature is disabled by default in newly deployed TiUP, and usage information is not collected.
+If you upgrade from a TiUP version earlier than v1.11.3 to v1.11.3 or a later version, the telemetry feature keeps the same status as before the upgrade.

 ## What is shared?